Differential dataflow

 Differential representation

-Let’s write down a fairly uncontroversial view of how we might represent collections Collection[t] as the accumulation of differences Difference[t] over a common ordered set of indices:
+Let’s write down a fairly uncontroversial view of how we might represent collections Collection[t]

 Collection[t] = sum_{s <= t} Difference[s]

-This feels very safe and intuitive for a total order like the natural numbers: we add up the differences up to and including index t.
+This feels very safe and intuitive for a total order like the natural numbers: we add up the differences up to and including index t

 Differential computation

-Our intuition for computation may start to break down without a total order, raising the technical question of “how do we determine the values of Difference[t]?”
-A bit of mathematical re-arrangement takes the implicit definition of Difference[t] above to
+Our intuition for computation may start to break down without a total order, raising the technical question of “how do we determine the values of Difference[t]

 Difference[t] = Collection[t] - sum_{s < t} Difference[s]

-which indicates that we can derive differences from the collection at index t and all “earlier” differences.
+and all “earlier” differences.
 This adds a technical requirement that the partial order be “well-founded”, which informally means that we can always find something to start the differencing from.
-We will make this a lot easier by assuming that our computation is driven by a system (a timely dataflow system, perhaps!) presenting differences in an order so that for each t we have already determined and recorded Difference[s] for all s < t.
+We will make this a lot easier by assuming that our computation is driven by a system (a timely dataflow system, perhaps!) presenting differences in an order so that for each t

-This may look very expensive, and of course if we had to compute Difference[t] for every t we would be pretty upset.
-Fortunately, as with incremental computation, when an operator is presented with new input differences, we can restrict the t for which it may possibly produce output differences.
-Further, our use of partial orders can yield substantially sparser differences, meaning less work to do.
+we would be pretty upset.
+Fortunately, as with incremental computation, when an operator is presented with new input differences, we can restrict the t

-Like in incremental dataflow, an differential dataflow operator only needs to update the output for keys associated with changed inputs.
-However, an update at an index t may require outputs at indices other than t, which is very much un-like incremental computation.
+, which is very much un-like incremental computation.
 For the moment, let’s just say that we can compute these indices efficiently, and the number is often not particularly large.

 Implementation